 - Live in the city or metropolitan area

 - Commute from home to DIS using the many choices of public transportation available in Stockholm – you can use this time to do homework, take a nap, or just listen to your favorite tunes and enjoy the view.
 Read about public transportation in Stockholm here

 To see what is included under this housing option, refer to the Comprehensive Housing & Student Affairs Fees.

-If you are placed in a Residential Community, DIS will find the best fit for you by using your housing comments and information you have listed in registration, as well as the mandatory short essay, where you specify how will contribute to the community and your goals for your study abroad experience.
+If you are placed in a Residential Community, DIS will find the best fit for you by using your housing application essay, your housing comments, and other information you have listed in Student Registration.